-The most commonly experienced side effects when using estrogen replacement therapy are:
+The most commonly experienced estrogen replacement therapy side effects are:

 - Breakthrough bleeding or spotting